Advice > Consulting

 McKinsey Personal Experience Interview (PEI) questions

-At McKinsey, all your interviews will start with a Personal Experience Interview (PEI) question.
-This should be a great opportunity to make a strong start and impress your interviewer.
-However, many candidates fail to properly prepare for the PEI and it ends up costing them an offer.
+At McKinsey, all interviews start with a Personal Experience Interview (PEI) question.
+This should be a great opportunity for candidates to start strong and impress their interviewer.
+However, many fail to properly prepare for the PEI, which ends up costing them an offer.

-To make sure you don’t make that mistake, we’ve laid out everything you need to know below, including the three question types, how to answer them, and the specific steps you need to take to prepare for the interview.
+To make sure you don’t make that mistake, we’ve laid out everything you need to know about McKinsey PEI questions below, including the four question types, tips on how to answer them from McKinsey coaches and recruiter experts, and the specific steps you need to take to prepare for the interview.

 Here’s an outline of what we’ll cover: